Results 1-12 of 12

 Mezzotint.
 Plate: 350 x 250mm (13¾ x 9¾").
 Trimmed to plate.

-A three-quater length of politician Sir John Barnard (1685-1764) who served as MP for the City of London, as an alderman and Lord Mayor.
-CS 2 only state.
+A three-quarter length of politician Sir John Barnard (1685-1764) who served as MP for the City of London, as an alderman and Lord Mayor.
+A copy of John Faber's mezzotint.
+CS 2, a second state, with publication line, not listed.

 [Ref: 47340] £230.00